-A site that span several thousands years from the Stone Age to at least the Iron Age, the ancient peoples build one of Britain's largest ancient sites here is Yorkshire, in what was to become the heart of Brigantia.
+A site that spans several thousands of years from the Stone Age to at least the Iron Age, the ancient people of the area built one of Britain’s largest ancient sites in Yorkshire, in what was to become the heart of Brigantia.

 Mesolithic – c.
 8,000 to 4,000BC

 The Mesolithic period was the end of the Stone Age “hunter gather” times, before the widespread development of agriculture.
 During this time Thornborough appears to have been one of Britain’s earliest “ritual” locations.
 To the north of the village of Nosterfield, on the quarry in 2002/3 there was discovered an extensive double pit alignment that has been proven by carbon dating to be of Mesolithic date.

 This is a very important discovery, since there are no known double pit alignments from this period anywhere else in the world and shows is potentially Britain’s first communal religious structure.

 In the Mid Neolithic period, accross Britain farming practices were beginning to be established and the old hunter gatherer ways were giving way to a more settled existence.
 In addition the first communal ritual monuments were being built.

 At Thornborough, the ritual activities begun in the Mesolithic were dramatically expanded as large areas of land were cleared in order to make way for long cigar shaped cursus enclosures.
 These were built by digging a ditch to define the cigar shaped space, the earth from the ditch was then heaped outside the ditch to create an enclosing earth bank.

 Whilst only one cursus has been confirmed, it would appear that Thornborough had three cursuses, two close to the henges and another to the west at Upsland.